NEAR-Edu/nearandfar/src/web3/README.md

 :::

 - change state of one, you change state of all
-    - we are Borg :robot_face:
+    - we are Borg :robot:
 - when one node registers a change in the network (state) it gossips about it to the other nodes
     - gossip spreads about the change in state to the entire network